-A person who has accepted an honorary appointment or an appointment as research associate or a person who is actively involved in a research project and/or who was employed at the University and has left the employment of the University is considered as having an affiliation with the University.
+A person who has accepted an honorary appointment or an appointment as a research associate or a person who is currently employed by the University or who is actively involved in a research project and/or who was employed at the University and has left the employment of the University, is considered as having an affiliation with the University.
 The University may reconsider this after a period of five years.